bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/preparing-thumbnail-images.md

 ## Variations: Desktop/Mobile Screenshots

-Each variation within your theme must be represented by two additional screenshots if you want that variation to appear in the control panel's  **Storefront** › **Themes Marketplace**, which shows merchants the themes that are available for download.
+Each variation within your theme must be represented by two additional screenshots if you want that variation to appear in the control panel's  **Storefront** › **Theme Marketplace**, which shows merchants the themes that are available for download.

 ### Desktop Screenshot